apigear-io/apigear-docs/content/en/sdk/cpp14-gen.md

 menuTitle: C++ SDK
 ---

-The Qt C++ code SDK generates a C++ 14 conform interfaces to be implemented by the developers.
+The C++ 14 code SDK generates a C++ 14 conform interfaces to be implemented by the developers.
 If scaffolding is switched on it will also generate a full project with CMake and test support.
 The project will scale with new API modules.

 Following blueprint feature switches are supported: